DrupalizeMe/drupal_user_guide/scripts/README.txt

 When adding a new language, you may need to adjust the mkebooks.sh script so that an appropriate font is used for the new language.

-FOP VERSION

-The current scripts for making ebooks depend on having FOP version 2.1 or later installed.